 The plan itself is fairly straightforward and works like all other Medicare supplement insurance coverage.
 The only difference is there is a one-time deductible that must be met each year before the insurance company will pay benefits.
 (Medicare will always pay its share first, but your HD Plan F won’t fill in any gaps until the deductible has first been reached.)

-In 2017, the amount that must be met for high deductible Plan F is $2,200.
-It was $2,180 in both 2016 and 2015.
+In 2018, the amount that must be met for high deductible Plan F is $2,240.
+It was $2,200 in 2017 and $2,180 in both 2016 and 2015.
 Typically the increase is about $20 a year when there is one.
 The amount is determined by the Centers for Medicare and Medicaid Services and based on inflation measurements.
 Increases affect all plans – both new and old.

 Currently, Plan F is the only supplement offered in a high deductible version.
 However, legislation passed in 2015 states no plans covering the Part B deductible will be available for purchase starting in 2020.
 This means, Plan F, C and HD Plan F will be phased out.
 Those already enrolled will be able to keep their coverage.